NCIP/gdc-docs/docs/Encyclopedia/pages/RNA-Seq.md

 ## Overview ##

 RNA-Seq data in the GDC is used to generate a gene expression profile for tumor samples across many cancer types and to determine which gene expression levels are responsible for tumor development.
-The GDC harmonizes RNA-Seq data by aligning raw RNA reads to the GRCh38 reference genome build and calculating gene expression levels with standardized protocols.
+The GDC harmonizes RNA-Seq data by aligning raw RNA reads to the GRCh38 reference genome build and calculating gene expression levels with standardized protocols<sup>1</sup>.
 RNA-Seq data is mostly available for tumor samples, although some normal samples have associated RNA-Seq data.

 ### Data ###